darthwalsh/Austerity/README.md

 A nodejs web server for a popular deck-building board game.

+Try an alpha version at https://austerity.azurewebsites.net/ (Supports only 5 simultaneous connections.)

 Run it
 ------
 `git clone` then `npm start` and you're running a server!